Washington, DC - At its Annual General Meeting here, the US Soccer Federation has approved the American Amputee Soccer Association as a full member.

 Long Islander Todd Leighley was also ready to play.
 "It's great for an amputee to have a sport that will let you work up a sweat."

-Two Cosmos players, Dane Murphy and Hunter Freeman, took to the pitch - on forearm crutches - to get a feel, and a respect for the way we play the game.
+Two Cosmos players, Dane Murphy and Hunter Freeman, took to the pitch - on forearm crutches - to get a feel, and a respect for the way the game is played.

 "It's hard," Murphy said.
 'The amp soccer players make it look easy, but it's much harder than it looks.
 I'm going to be sore all over."